113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 :   Wait and track the progress of the {{site.data.keyword.bpshort}} workspace job.
 If `true`, installation waits.
 If `false`, the software installs immediately.
 Default is `true`.

 --override-values VALUES|FILENAME (optional)
 :   Provide any custom configurations for the installation.
 You can provide this value either inline or by using a JSON or TXT file.
 For example, `override-values values.json`.
+When validating a virtual server image for VPC, the following fields must be provided: vsi_instance_name, vsi_id, vpc_profile, subnet_id, vpc_id, subnet_zone, ssh_key_id, vpc_region

 --workspace-tf-version VERSION (optional)
 :   Provide a workspace terraform version.